Part 2 of 2

 - When comparing the SMA to the Median Sale

-Price (MSP), we find that the SMA values tend to track closer to the MSP but may lag behind significant price changes.
+Price (MSP), we find that SMA values tend to track the MSP more closely but may lag behind significant price changes.

 - The percentage difference between SMA and